pip-services/pip-services-docs/content/en/conceptual/building_blocks/concurrency/__code1_net.md

     public async void DoSomething(string correlationId, string objectId) {
-        // Get state from the store or create a new one if the state wasn’t found MyState state = await this._store.LoadAsync<MyState>(correlationId, "mycomponent:" + objectId);
+        // Get state from the store or create a new one if the state wasn't found MyState state = await this._store.LoadAsync<MyState>(correlationId, "mycomponent:" + objectId);
         if (state != null) { state = new MyState(); }
         ...